 Proactive Steps to Consider at the Holiday Party

-- Have in place comprehensive, written anti-harassment policies, clearly stated in employee handbooks—and publicize that policy prior to the holiday party.
+- Anti-harassment policies: Be sure to have written anti-harassment policies in place, clearly stated in employee handbooks—and publicize those policies prior to the holiday party.

-- Send a memo reminding employees to act responsibly at the party, clearly expressing a lack of tolerance for any inappropriate behavior including drunkenness.
+- Reminders of expected behavior: Send a memo reminding employees to act responsibly at the party, clearly expressing a lack of tolerance for any inappropriate behavior, including drunkenness.

-- Enforce the workplace dress code at the party to avoid any inappropriate or suggestive attire and let the employees know your expectations in advance.
+- Workplace dress code: Enforce the workplace dress code at the party to avoid any inappropriate or suggestive attire, and let the employees know your expectations in advance.

-- Make attendance at the party voluntary, and do not suggest that attendance will benefit a person’s standing within the company.
+- Voluntary attendance: Make attendance at the party voluntary, and do not suggest that attendance will benefit a person’s standing within the company.

-- If alcohol is served, set a tone of moderation in advance through interoffice memos, emails, meetings, inserts into paychecks or other communications, and stress that excessive alcohol consumption will not be tolerated.
+- Expectations around alcohol: If alcohol is served, set a tone of moderation in advance through interoffice memos, emails, meetings, or inserts into paychecks or other communications, and stress that excessive alcohol consumption will not be tolerated.

-- Limit the number of drinks or the length of time during which alcohol will be served, and provide substantial non-alcoholic alternatives.
-Serve plenty of food and ensure that alcohol consumption is not the focus of the event.
+- Decentralizing alcohol: Limit the number of drinks or the length of time during which alcohol will be served, and provide substantial non-alcoholic alternatives.
+Serve plenty of food, and ensure that alcohol consumption is not the focus of the event.

 Such steps are not a guarantee against holiday party problems, particularly if the decision is made to serve alcohol.
-But they can be an employer’s foundation for an effective defense against liability if problems should come to pass.
+But they can be an employer’s foundation for an effective defense against liability if problems should arise.